Palm Beach

 District-Level NCES Analysis

-Academic infrastructure includes 30 of 230 schools offering Advanced Placement (356 AP courses district-wide), a 496.7:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 31.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 30 of 230 schools offering Advanced Placement (356 AP courses district-wide), a 487.4:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 27.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 36.3% Hispanic or Latino, 33.7% African American, 24.2% White across the district's schools.
+Its most demographically mixed campus is Suncoast Community High School, with a diversity index of 76.8/100.

-PALM BEACH school enrollment varies 652× across entities
+Palm Beach school enrollment varies 652× across entities

 Source: NCES Common Core of Data NCES Common Core of Data

-PALM BEACH has higher-than-average Title I eligibility — 54.3% of the population qualifies for free or reduced-price lunch
+Palm Beach has higher-than-average Title I eligibility — 54.3% of the population qualifies for free or reduced-price lunch

 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
 Areas above 75% eligibility receive concentration grants on top of the basic Title I formula.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.